Level Two - Lesson 19

 - Harassment doesn’t need to take place in person while at the venue, but if it occurs online while at the venue, it can be equally disruptive to the affected player, and should be handled as seriously.

-The penalty for harassment, whether or not the player demonstrates remorse or took the harassing action intentionally, is disqualification.
+The penalty for Harassment is a Match Loss.
+However, if the player does not demonstrate remorse or took the harassing action intentionally, the penalty is disqualification.
 For players who show remorse and were not aware that their behavior was inappropriate, it is sometimes reasonable to allow them to remain in the venue and continue to participate in other events that may be taking place.
-However, it is also reasonable, especially with smaller venues where they are likely to cross paths with the impacted participant again that they should be ejected from the venue.
+However, it is also reasonable, especially with smaller venues where they are likely to cross paths with the impacted participant again, that they should be ejected from the venue.
+If the player commits Major Unsporting Conduct a second time at an event, the penalty is upgraded to disqualification.

 As a reminder, while it is the discretion of the head judge on whether or not a player is disqualified, it is the responsibility of the tournament organizer who is in charge of the space to determine whether a player is ejected from the venue - although they can absolutely consult the head judge on the decision.